New York Mortgage and Refinance Rates

 Mortgage options in New York

-- New York FHA loans: If your credit history disqualifies you for a conventional mortgage, you might want to look into an FHA loan.
-Because these are backed by the government through the Federal Housing Administration (FHA), lenders who issue these loans are more comfortable extending these offers to borrowers with less than favorable credit and income.
-You can have a credit score as low as 580 and still qualify for an FHA loan, provided you can put down 3.5 percent.
+- New York FHA loans: If your credit history disqualifies you from a conventional mortgage, you might want to look into an FHA loan.
+You can have a credit score as low as 580 and still qualify for an FHA loan, provided you can put down at least 3.5 percent.

 - New York VA loans: Backed by the Department of Veterans Affairs, VA loans help veterans and other qualifying members of the armed services own homes.
-You can get one through a VA-approved lender in New York.
 These types of loans don’t require any down payment or mortgage insurance premiums, but you typically need to pay a funding fee, which ranges from 1.25 percent to 3.3 percent of the loan.

 First-time homebuyer programs in New York

-The state of New York offers assistance to first-time homebuyers with programs through the State of New York Mortgage Agency.
-Here are some of the programs it offers:
+The state of New York offers assistance to first-time homebuyers with programs through the State of New York Mortgage Agency (SONYMA), including:

 - SONYMA Achieving the Dream program: This program offers the lowest interest rates out of all of SONYMA’s mortgage programs.
 It requires a minimum down payment of 3 percent, with 1 percent of the funds coming from the borrower.
 Applicants must adhere to area-specific purchase and income limits, take a homebuyer education course and meet other requirements.